 Individuals will be encouraged to discuss thoughts, feelings and challenges, in addition to one's accomplishments and successes.
 The setting is non-judgmental and a wonderful opportunity for those that have felt isolated and alone in their struggles to feel understood.

 Some of the benefits of group environments include the opportunity to:

 Coaching With Marla

 Inquire for a complimentary coaching session the spring of 2018.

 WHAT YOU CAN EXPECT TO GET OUT OF THE

-Marla Genova, MA, CPC is the group leader of this powerful 2-day weekend workshop.
-Marla has been training with Janet for many years and is now leading the workshop as Janet has stepped down from this role.
-Marla leads the group with compassion and first-hand knowledge, having suffered from this fear for many years.
+Marla Genova, M.A., Certified Master Coach, is the group leader of this powerful 2-day weekend workshop.
+Marla has been training with Janet for many years and has been facilitating the workshop solely since 2017.
+Marla leads and coaches the group with compassion and first-hand knowledge, having suffered from this fear for many years.
 She is dedicated and experienced in helping you get the results you are after: less fear and anxiety and more calm and confidence with speaking or performing.
-You can see Janet and Marla talking about the upcoming transition of leadership of the workshop.
+You can see Janet and Marla talking about the transition of leadership of the workshop.

 Participants have consistently spoken of the workshop experience as both empowering and transformative, providing them with a strong foundation to move beyond the limitations of their fear.

 Not sure which option would be best for you?
 Are you looking to help someone else?

 - If you are not sure which option would best suit your needs, please contact me, answering the questions below.